Raegan Pebley

-Jennifer Raegan Pebley (née Scott; born August 12, 1975) is an American basketball executive and former coach and player.
-She is currently the general manager of the Los Angeles Sparks.
+Jennifer Raegan Pebley (née Scott; born August 12, 1975) is an American basketball executive and former coach and player who most recently served as the general manager of the Los Angeles Sparks of the Women's National Basketball Association (WNBA).

 Pebley has been the head women's coach at three NCAA Division I institutions, most recently TCU.
 Pebley played two seasons in the Women's National Basketball Association (WNBA) as Raegan Scott.
 A 6'4" forward, Pebley played college basketball at Colorado.

 Early life and college playing career

 Born and raised in Orem, Utah, Pebley (born Jennifer Raegan Scott) graduated from Mountain View High School in Utah in 1993.
 Pebley then attended the University of Colorado Boulder and played at forward for the Colorado Buffaloes from 1993 to 1997.
 Pebley averaged 8.4 points and 5.6 rebounds and shot .445 from the field in 124 games.
 Pebley earned second-team All-Big 12 honors in 1997 and graduated from Colorado with a bachelor's degree in broadcast journalism.